yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Admin

 - As a cluster administrator, I can manage multiple object store providers via the Kubernetes API and COSI automation, so that I do not have to become an expert in several different storage interfaces.
-- As a cluster administrator, I want to deploy a COSI-aware controller for managing storage policy, so that I can enforce Bucket policy from within Kubernetes.

 #### User